Particular/docs.particular.net/nservicebus/architecture/nservicebus-and-biztalk.md

 Sometimes you need a hammer, sometimes you need a screwdriver, and sometimes you need both.
 While a Swiss army knife may appear to do both, it is a poor choice for any but the most trivial undertakings.

-To learn more about dividing up your architecture into high-level business services, see the [presentation Udi gave on SOA](principles.md).
+To learn more about dividing up an architecture into high-level business services, see the [presentation Udi gave on SOA](principles.md).

 [This download from Microsoft](http://download.microsoft.com/download/B/0/6/B0678433-88EA-44D4-8C4C-F4AA5DFC4C58/nServiceBus%20and%20BizTalk%20Server.docx) describes the details of getting NServiceBus and BizTalk to work together, including a whitepaper, code samples, and videos to get you up and running in no time.